 Cribs should be deep enough so that your child cannot climb up and over the rails.
 CPSC requires that the top rails of a crib be 26 inches or more above the top of the mattress support when it is in its lowest position.

 In addition to the depth of your baby’s crib, there are also requirements on the height of corner posts.
-These parts should not extend 1/16 of an inch above the headboard unless it is for a canopy.
+These parts should not extend 1/16 of an inch above the headboard unless it’s for a canopy.
 If these posts are too high, children’s clothing can get caught on the posts and risk strangulation.

 The US Consumer Product Safety Commission puts strict regulations on the materials that are used for baby cribs and baby crib accessories such as mobiles.
 Here is what they look for:

 - Slats or spindles on cribs must be made with strong wood.
 This will prevent breakage.
-The wood pieces need to be strong enough that they do not become loose or fall apart if your child pulls on them.
+The wood pieces need to be strong enough that they don’t become loose or fall apart if your child pulls on them.
 As many parents know, babies can have a strong grip!